Volumes of Polytopes Without Triangulations: Vertex 2-Polytopes

 This result reflects the fact that ``slicing'' a quadrilateral with a line allows one to express the volume of the original quadrilateral as the sum of the two resulting quadrilaterals.
-Thus the $V[\cdot\cdot][\cdot\cdot]$ objects have algebraic properties that make calculating with them extremely easy, despite the fact that their ``inner workings'' are quite complex.
-In higher dimensions the inner workings of the analogous objects are much more complex, but their algebraic properties are just as simple.
-This is the first departure from the standard way of computing these volumes---areas of quadrilaterals are in fact more fundamental than areas of triangles (though still less fundamental than the $F_{ij}$'s that we soon define).\\ We now define the main objects of our calculus and establish their most useful property. \begin{defn} Let $S=\{1, ..., N\}$ be a set of $N$ distinct boundaries, and let $Q^{\alpha}\in \mathbb{CP}^2$ be a fixed reference boundary.
-For each $i,j\in S$, we define
+Thus the $V[\cdot\cdot][\cdot\cdot]$ objects have algebraic properties that make calculating with them easy, despite the fact that their ``inner workings'' in terms of the $Z_i^{\alpha}$ variables are rather complex.
+In higher dimensions the inner workings of the analogous objects are more complex, but their algebraic properties are just as simple.
+This is the first departure from the standard way of computing these volumes---areas of quadrilaterals are viewed as more fundamental than areas of triangles (though still less fundamental than the vertex objects that we soon define).\\ We now define the main objects of our calculus and establish the cohomological identity. \begin{defn} Let $S=\{1, ..., N\}$ be a set of $N$ distinct boundaries, and let $Q^{\alpha}\in \mathbb{CP}^2$ be a fixed reference boundary.
+For each $i,j\in S$, we define the ``vertex objects''

 \end{defn} Due to the antisymmetry in $i$ and $j$ of each $F_{ij}$, Definition \ref{def:2Df} implicitly defines $N\choose 2$ non-trivial functions.
-We also note that while each $F_{ij}$ depends on our choice of $Q^{\alpha}$, we suppress this dependence in our notation because we will soon see that the \textbf{sums} of $F_{ij}$'s that we will be interested in are independent of this choice.
+We also note that while each $F_{ij}$ depends on our choice of $Q^{\alpha}$, we suppress this dependence in our notation because we will soon see that the sums of vertex objects that we will be interested in are independent of this choice.
 We now present the cohomological identity in two dimensions. \begin{prop} Let $S=\{1, ..., N\}$ be a set of $N$ distinct boundaries and let $\{F_{ij}\}$ be as in Definition \ref{def:2Df}.
-Then for any $i,j,k\in S$,
+Then for any $i,j,k\in S$ we have the following ``cohomological identity'':